AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance purchasing options/Savings plans/Overview.md

 ## Use across accounts

-If you want to centralize the financial relationships of multiple Alibaba Cloud accounts, you can use the corporate finance feature in the User Center.
+If you want to centrally manage the financial relationships of multiple Alibaba Cloud accounts, you can use the corporate finance feature in the User Center.
 The corporate finance feature allows you to establish trusteeship between multiple Alibaba Cloud accounts.
 You can use the main account to pay bills of linked accounts.
 After a trusteeship is established between multiple accounts, you can share savings plans in the main account to offset the bills of pay-as-you-go instances in the linked accounts.

 **Note:** In corporate finance, the main account and linked accounts are independent Alibaba Cloud accounts that are used to grant financial management permissions.
 The relationships between these accounts are different from those between regular Alibaba Cloud accounts and RAM users.